12 Top-Rated Attractions & Things to Do in Marbella

 Discover the highlights of this alluring seaside resort on Spain's southern coast with our list of the top attractions and things to do in Marbella.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 1. Plaza de los Naranjos

-The plaza is lined with restaurants that have outdoor seating arranged in the middle of the square under the shady trees.
 Two important historic landmarks are found on the Plaza de los Naranjos.
-The town hall, also called the Consistorial House, was built in 1572 and enhanced in the 17th century.
+The town hall, also called the Casa Consistorial, was built in 1572 and enhanced in the 17th century.
 With its balconied facade, the building exemplifies Spanish style architecture.

-2. Paseo del Alameda: An Elegant 18th-Century Park
+2. Paseo de La Alameda: An Elegant 18th-Century Park

 3. Stylish Beaches